mountaindust/Parasitoids/analytic/README.md

 inspect it directly (a menu item in Bayes_Run.py does this as well).
 Please see implementation for further details.

-At this time, the Bayesian modules are only tested for the Kalbar dataset, and thus Kalbar is hard coded into the modules Bayes_Run.py and Bayes_MAP.py.
+At this time, the Bayesian modules are only set up and tested for the Kalbar dataset, and thus Kalbar is hard coded into the modules Bayes_Run.py and Bayes_MAP.py.
 In Bayes_MAP, it is necessary to specify a value in the dict prior_eps for each stochastic parameter.
 This tells the solver what step size to use when discretizing derivatives.

-While these modules have been tested and run as advertised, they should be considered under construction while results are examined, priors possibly refined, and additional functionality is added.